VishalVernkar/My_Repo/README.md

 # My_Repo
-This is repository created to understand git hub.
+This is repository was created to understand git hub.